0xF48/re-slide/README.md

 </p>

+`preact-slide` is a universal layout component used to rapidly develop modularized and animated UIs, enabling the creation of high quality interfaces that are easy to scale and refactor.

 [documentation / examples / demos](http://arxii.github.io/preact-slide)

-**this library is still in alpha, expect some combinations of props to not work as expected or simply break.**
+**this library is still in alpha, expect a few bugs.**

 `npm i preact-slide`

 ### normal version